Intel Core i9 vs. i7 vs. i5: Which CPU Should You Buy?

 The Core i9 series starts with the 8-core Core i9-9900K, which costs $488.
 The flagship and faster processor is the 18-core Core i9-9980XE, which is priced at $1,999.
 There are several other models between those, each with different number of cores or clock speed.

 Apart from more raw speed, the Core i9 series makes small changes under the hood.
-It rebalances the cache hierarchy, introduces a new Turbo Boost, supports four-channel DDR4 RAM, and Intel’s Optane Memory.
-If you want to know more, we have a detailed article explaining what makes the Core i9 the fastest processor today.
+It rebalances the cache hierarchy, introduces a new Turbo Boost, adds 4-channel DDR4 RAM, and Intel’s Optane Memory.
+Put together, this speeds up the whole performance.